 If cyberbullying happens to you, use your self-confidence, resolve and other help sources to overcome it.

-Teenage Girls: Do not let the Cyberbully Win
+Teenage Girls: Do not let the Cyberbullies Win

-If you allow someone to have the power to cyberbully you -- you are giving him or her the power.
-You must stay strong/resilient and not let the cyberbully win.
+If you allow someone to have the power to cyberbully you -- you are giving him or her carte blanche power to control your life.
+You must stay strong/resilient and not let cyberbullies win.

 As a teenager, you may sometimes seek acceptance from others.
 Remember to accept yourself first.
 As you mature, you will realize that people have their own ideas about you -- some positive and some negative.
 Surround yourself with those who are positive and distance yourself from those who seem to be trying to bring you down.